 This specification represents a series of significant changes and enhancements from the first FHIR Draft Standard for Trial Use specification HL7 published in January, 2014.
 It includes a number of new resources including support for claims and scheduling as well as publish/subscribe and operations.
 It also includes changes resulting from over 1500 change proposals submitted by implementers and other readers of the specification.
 A complete list of changes can be found here.

-While FHIR is not yet "normative", this specification is the product of many thousands of hours of development, including several ballot cycles, multiple QA cycles, 8 Connectathons and production of a number of reference and proof of concept implementations.
+While FHIR is not yet "normative", this specification is the product of many thousands of hours of development, including several ballot cycles, multiple QA cycles, 8 Connectathons and production of a number of references and proof of concept implementations.
 Subsets of FHIR have been implemented or are currently being implemented on all continents other than Antarctica.
 Therefore we hope that you find the specification already close to an implementable state.

 The FHIR specification is presented as a series of interlinked HTML pages.
 They can either be reviewed online or can be downloaded for exploration on your own device.
 (70MB zip, 550MB unzipped).
 You can review whichever links are of interest in any order you wish.
 However, to ensure a base level understanding of the specification we recommend that you click on the Documentation link and read through at least the following: